FrenchMajesty/code-sushi/README.md

 > If not, I recommend [Gitingest](https://github.com/cyclotruc/gitingest) as an alternative for smaller repos.

 - You just want question-answering capabilities for your codebases.
-> If you need much such as code completion, etc... there are no open-source IDEs that can do that yet.
+> If you need more like code completion, etc... there are no open-source IDEs that can do that yet.
 [Continue](https://continue.dev/) is a good open-source VSCode extension.

 ## 📦 Installation